Networks-it-uc3m/L2S-M/deployments/custom-installation/README.md

 kubectl create -f ./deployments/custom-installation/deployOperator.yaml
 ```

-Once these two pods are in running state, you can finally deploy the virtual switches
+Once these two pods are in running state, you can finally deploy the virtual switches and custom CRD

 7. This is done by: